maxhbr/LDBcollector/md/Beerware.md

 Comments on (easy) usability
 ----------------------------

--   **↓**Google Classification is CANNOT\_BE\_USED "The Beerware license has similar issues to the WTFPL on account of its vague grant of rights and likewise cannot be used at Google, nor can Beerware-licensed projects be patched by Googlers." (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))
+-   **↓**“Google Classification is CANNOT\_BE\_USED "The Beerware license has similar issues to the WTFPL on account of its vague grant of rights and likewise cannot be used at Google, nor can Beerware-licensed projects be patched by Googlers."” (source:
+    [Google OSS
+    Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))

--   **↓**Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↓**“Rating is: Lead” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

 URLs